Eclipse-SDV-Hackathon-Accenture/SeatAdjuster/README.md

 In this hack challenge, you develop your vehicle application using Eclipse Velocitas.
 You start by setting up a seat adjuster example and then extend it with individual ideas.
 The seat adjuster showcases how to create a vehicle application that senses and actuates signals in a vehicle through Eclipse Kuksa and the Vehicle Signal Specification (VSS).
 It runs on Eclipse Leda, and we use Eclipse Velocitas for the development.

+Finally there will be a suitcase with a real seat motor where you can deploy your app and see if the seat will move.

 ## Need to know

 We intend this hack challenge for people who are new to the concepts of the technologies mentioned before.
 Because of that, we do not assume prior knowledge, but some experience with running Docker containers is helpful.